21 Panel data

 R2 | 0.672 | 0.711 | 0.624 | 0.661 |

-We first make a little function that takes a vector of numbers and returns them as a factor that has nicely formatted strings order by the original numbers.9 This will be useful for presenting “nice” regression results.
+, a small function that takes a vector of numbers and returns them as a factor that has nicely formatted strings ordered by the original numbers.12 This will be useful for presenting “nice” regression results.13

-We next make a function that turns a vector of year-difference values into a factor—with values outside \((-5, +5)\) collapsed into \(-5\) and \(+5\) as appropriate—and labels the output in a regression output-friendly way.
+, which turns a vector of year-difference values into a factor—with values outside \((-5, +5)\) collapsed into \(-5\) and \(+5\) as appropriate—and labels the result in a way that facilitates regression output.
 Note that if a firm is never-treated, it’s value of \(t\) will be missing and we set the value for these years to -Inf

 (R’s way of saying \(-\infty\)).